KillahPotatoes/arma.warfare/README.md

 You can also perform a halo insertion from the start base.
 Spawn 2000 m over the ground at any point chosen by clicking on the map.
 Any teammates nearby will drop with you.

+### Heli taxi

+If you are the leader of your group you can order a heli taxi for a certain amount of cash.
+A heli will come land, and upon entering you will take control of the helicopter.
+When exiting the helicopter will leave.
+There will be a time penalty between each time you can use the helicopter, and if its shot down there will be a longer penalty

+### Rank

+You will get a rank based on number of kills since last death, this rank will make your teammates have a higher skill:

+0-5 kills: Private, skill 0.5 (default rank, default skill) 5.-10 kills: Sergant: skill : 0.6
+10-15 kills: Lieutenant: skill: 0.7
+15-20 kills: Captain: skill: 0.8;
+20-25 kills: Major: skill: 0.9;
+25+ kills: Colonel: 1

 ### AI

 AI will consist of both sector defenders and attacking battlegroups.
 When a sector is captured a group will spawn and defend that sector.
 Battlegroups will spawn in the sectors and in the startbase.
 These will move towards uncaptured sectors and attack them.

+##### Ai squads

+You can join AI squads by walking up to one team member and chose join squad.

 ##### Ai Gunship
 AI gunship will spawn with random intervals.
 How often is determined by tier.

 ##### Ai skills
 Ai skills will increase when strength deminishes

+##### Ai heli insertion

+Helicopters with a squad will sometimes spawn and disembark close to enemy sectors

 ### Sectors